Hong Kong police arrest man for booing national anthem

 Hong Kong police arrest man for booing national anthemNew

 TAIPEI, Taiwan (AP) — Hong Kong police have arrested a man on suspicion of insulting the national anthem.
-A police statement said the man was allegedly caught booing the Chinese national anthem while watching an Olympic event at a mall.
-The man was allegedly waving colonial-era Hong Kong flags and booing at a medal ceremony when the national anthem played.
+A police statement says the man was caught booing the Chinese national anthem while watching an Olympic event at a mall.
+He was allegedly waving colonial-era Hong Kong flags and booing at a medal ceremony when the national anthem played.
 Hong Kong passed a law in June last year that criminalized any actions that insult the national anthem.
-Violating the law can mean a fine of up to $6,400 (50,000 Hong Kong dollars), and up to three years in prison.
+Violating the law can mean a fine of up to $6,400 and up to three years in prison.
+Hong Kong was rocked by months of sometimes violent anti-government protests in 2019, which led Beijing to crack down on dissent, including arresting leading pro-democracy activists in the city.